sqlfluff/sqlfluff-github-actions/menu_of_workflows/surfline/README.md

 - Uses [`conda`](https://docs.conda.io/en/latest/miniconda.html) to setup a virtual environment and manage `python`, `dbt`, and `sqlfluff` dependencies.
 An example [`environment.yml`](./environment.yml) can be found in this folder.
 You can modify this workflow to handle your dependencies as you wish (e.g., `pip`, `virtualenv`, `poetry`, etc.).
 - Uses `templater = dbt` - this requires a dummy `profiles.yml` and a connection to your data warehouse from the workflow.
 - Handles connecting to warehouse via VPN if your data warehouse requires it (optional).
 If your warehouse doesn't require connection via VPN, you can delete the `Install OpenVPN` and `Connect to VPN` steps from the workflow.
+- Annotates failures on the PR, on the line where they occur.